Wei-Qi Wei , MD, PhD, FAMIA

 However, the data in EHRs are not always easily accessible for research.
 Pregnancy and childhood have not been focal points for development of phenotyping methods in EHRs.
 Algorithms to assess specific drug exposures, important covariates (which may change rapidly), and outcomes (which may be population-specific) have not been validated for obstetric or pediatric populations.

-The Phenotyping Support Core will provide full technical support for phenotyping within the proposed Center and other sites of the MRPRINT Hub.
+The Phenotyping Support Core will provide full technical support for phenotyping within the proposed Center and other sites of the MPRINT Hub.